higgi13425/rmrwr-book/io02-getting-started.Rmd

 ### Testing R on the Mac

-Go to Finder, and then your Applications folder.
+If you chose to create an R desktop shortcut, double-click on this to start.
+If not, go to Finder, and then your Applications folder.
 Scroll down to the R file.
 Double click on this to run it.

 ![findrmac](images/findrmac.png)